 - Smaller companies benefit enormously from having the chance to work with larger partners who can give them an extra boost into the public consciousness.

-Another context where co marketing is common is the nonprofit sector.
-Nonprofit organizations can easily work with other organizations by extending discounts on things like hotels and rental cars to their membership.
-This helps members while building brand loyalty for partners.
+One area where partnership marketing is common is the nonprofit sector.
+Nonprofit organizations can easily work with other organizations by extending discounts on things like hotels and rental cars to their members.
+This helps the nonprofit org's members while building brand loyalty for partners.

 When you really look for them, you’ll quickly notice that marketing partnerships are very common.
 It’s easy to weave them into the fabric of what a company does so customers come to rely on them.
 A well-chosen partnership boosts brand equity and awareness for all parties.